FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/compatibility.md

 -----
 ## 1. Design Objectives
-FISCO BCOS version 3.X iteration, in order to achieve compatibility between versions, FISCO BCOS for the network level and data level compatibility designed the corresponding compatibility program。 the objectives of the program mainly include two points, first, It can guarantee the network, data, execution module and common codec protocol between various versions.(scale/abi)All can be backward compatible, second, support can be gray-scale upgrade, and gray-scale upgrade process, the system can be normal consensus, out of the block.。
+FISCO BCOS version 3.X iteration, in order to achieve compatibility between versions, FISCO BCOS for the network level and data level compatibility designed the corresponding compatibility program。 the objectives of the program mainly include two points, first, It can guarantee the network, data, execution module and common codec protocol between various versions(scale/abi)All can be backward compatible, second, support can be gray-scale upgrade, and gray-scale upgrade process, the system can be normal consensus, out of the block。

 ## 2. Network Compatibility Design
 When the FISCO BCOS version is updated, the network module will exchange and negotiate version information during the establishment / disconnection of the network connection to achieve compatibility between network module versions.
 The specific design is as follows:
    1. After establishing connection / disconnecting reconnection, between nodes(Between or node and SDK)Exchange version information and conduct version negotiation
-   2. Each network-related functional module corresponds to a compatibility version.
+   2. Each network-related functional module corresponds to a compatibility version

 Specifically, ProtocolVersion is designed to identify different versions and achieve compatibility between versions:
 ```c++